Dallas Police Brutality Attorney

 The police are committed to protect and serve our community.
 Even when a person is arrested, officers must uphold the constitutional rights of everyone to ensure an arrest is lawful and just.
 Although situations may arise that result in the use of physical and even deadly force, it is not uncommon for law enforcement officials to use such force to the point of police brutality.

 If you or a loved one has been a victim of police brutality in Texas, Scott H. Palmer, P.C. is dedicated to helping you obtain your financial compensation and ensure the officer who used excessive force against you is disciplined or terminated.
 With nearly 45 years of collective experience, our Dallas police brutality lawyer can investigate your case, collect and assess evidence, and build an effective and personalized case strategy to ensure you get the justice and award you deserve.
+We represent clients in Dallas, the state of Texas, and even nationwide.

 Contact us today to schedule a case evaluation.

-Elements of Police Brutality
+Different Types of Police Brutality

 While many officers perform their duties within the state and federal laws.
 Yet, some of them take things too far.
 Police brutality violates your constitutional rights.
 Even if you comply with everything the officer says during the incident, this type of violence can happen regardless.